cwendorf/EASI/C-ITNSExamples/Rattan/README.md

 - Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)
 - Analyses of a Group Contrast (equivalent to a contrast analysis of all levels of a factor)

+> **Note: Results of these analyses will differ slightly from those in _ITNS_.
+This is because ESCI and EASI make different statistical assumptions about the data.
+See the [**Functions**](https://github.com/cwendorf/EASI/tree/master/A-Functions) page for more details.**

 ## References

 Cumming, G., & Calin-Jageman, R. (2017). _Introduction to the new statistics._ New York: Routledge.